xenova/draggable/README.md

 # Draggable
-A lightweight framework for creating draggable elements in JavaScript - using CSS Transform!
+A lightweight JavaScript framework for creating draggable HTML elements - using CSS Transform!

 ## Getting Started
 ### Linking to the script